 Backed by 3 years of experience running nodes for 15 different blockchains, Blox nodes are actively maintained by our team for relentless reliability.
-Blox Infra is a cluster of validators, Eth2 and Eth1 nodes that are constantly connected to Ethereum and ensuring constant connection to the KeyVault remote signers.
+Blox Infra is a cluster of validators, Eth2 and Eth1 nodes that are constantly connected to Ethereum and ensure sustained communication to the KeyVault remote signers.

 KeyVault is assigned duties directly from Blox Infra, but the ultimate decision to sign is decided upon by each user’s personal instance of KeyVault backed by slashing protection.

-You have now been exposed to the fundamental principles surrounding Eth2 staking and Blox.
-As a quick recap, we built Blox with the following main objectives in mind:
+You have now been exposed to the fundamental principles surrounding Eth2 and Blox Staking.
+As a quick recap, we built Blox Staking with the following main objectives in mind: